jhu8480/readme-generator/README.md

 ## Description

-This is a readme generator
+This is a readme generator.
+Users need to have node installed to use the program.
+By following prompts in terminal, a readme.md file will be generated and stored in the files folder.
+Before use it again, the folder needs to be removed.

 ## Installation